cschuman/resilience-mapping/docs/research/PAPER-2-MANUSCRIPT.md

 ### Principal Findings

 Our attempt to predict community health trajectories using CDC PLACES small-area estimates failed, with models achieving only chance-level performance (F1=0.26).
-Investigation revealed that this failure stems from regression to the mean in PLACES estimates, not from fundamental unpredictability of community health.
+Investigation revealed that this failure is consistent with regression to the mean in PLACES estimates, though we cannot entirely exclude contributions from genuine mean-reverting health dynamics.

-The diagnostic quintile gradient—showing 12-fold stronger negative autocorrelation for extreme prior changes compared to small prior changes—provides strong evidence that RTM dominates observed patterns.
-This gradient is a signature of measurement artifact: extreme observations are statistically more likely to reflect error and thus more likely to regress toward the population mean.
-True mean-reverting health dynamics would produce uniform correlations regardless of prior change magnitude.
+The quintile gradient—showing that prior change magnitude explains 37% of subsequent change variance for Q5 (extreme changes) versus only 0.3% for Q1 (small changes)—provides evidence consistent with RTM as a major contributor.
+Under measurement error, extreme observations are statistically more likely to reflect error and thus more likely to regress toward the population mean.
+However, we acknowledge that some true mean-reverting dynamics could theoretically produce similar patterns if health changes have natural limits or trigger compensatory responses.

 The practical implication is clear: year-over-year changes in CDC PLACES estimates contain substantial measurement error that makes trajectory prediction unreliable.
 The F1=0.26 performance is not a failure of our modeling approach but rather reflects fundamental limitations in the data—there is insufficient true signal in annual changes to support prediction.

+### Year-Pair Instability: An Unresolved Question

+A striking finding that warrants prominent discussion is the substantial instability in autocorrelation between year-pairs: r = -0.58 for the 2022-2023 transition versus r = -0.22 for 2023-2024.
+This nearly threefold difference (z = 84.3, p < 0.001) exceeds what sampling variation alone would predict and suggests systematic differences between periods.

+Several explanations are possible but cannot be distinguished with available data: (1) COVID-19 pandemic effects may have created unusual health dynamics in 2022-2023 that did not persist; (2) CDC PLACES methodology changes between releases may have introduced artifacts; (3) differential sample attrition (24% of tracts dropped between 2022-2024) may have selectively removed volatile tracts.
+Each explanation has implications for interpretation.

+If the stronger autocorrelation (r = -0.58) reflects pandemic-era artifacts, then the weaker correlation (r = -0.22) may better represent typical RTM magnitude.
+Conversely, if methodology changes generated the difference, both estimates are potentially biased.
+This instability itself argues for caution: if the fundamental autocorrelation structure varies substantially across short time periods, trajectory-based inference becomes even less reliable.

+Future research should investigate this instability through simulation studies comparing CDC PLACES releases, validation against directly-measured health outcomes during the same periods, and formal tests for structural breaks in the autocorrelation time series.
+Until this instability is understood, our conclusions about RTM magnitude should be interpreted with appropriate uncertainty.

 ### Implications for Practice

 These findings have direct implications for public health practitioners considering trajectory-based resource allocation:

 **Avoid trajectory labels.** Classifying tracts as "improving" or "declining" based on single-year PLACES changes is unreliable.
-Our analysis suggests approximately 40% of tracts would change classification from year to year due to measurement artifact alone.
+The strong negative autocorrelation (r = -0.22 to -0.58) means that a tract classified as "improving" in one year is more likely to be classified as "declining" the next than to remain "improving"—a pattern inconsistent with stable underlying trajectories.
 Such labels should be removed from Community Health Improvement Plans and public dashboards.

 **Focus on levels, not changes.** CHBI levels are 99.7% persistent and highly reliable.
 High-burden tracts remain high-burden; this is actionable information.
 Rather than predicting which tracts will decline, practitioners should prioritize tracts with persistently high burden.